zhfg/refly/README.md

 | [Create Bug Report](https://github.com/refly-ai/refly/issues/new/choose) | [Submit Feature Request](https://github.com/refly-ai/refly/pulls) | [View GitHub Discussions](https://github.com/refly-ai/refly/discussions) | [Visit ReflyAI Community](https://docs.refly.ai/community/contact-us) |
 | Something isn't working as expected                                      | Ideas for new features or improvements                            | Discuss and raise questions                                              | A place to ask questions, learn, and connect with others              |

-We welcome all developers, testers, technical writers, and more!
-We welcome various types of contributions.
-Please check our [CONTRIBUTING.md](./CONTRIBUTING.md) and feel free to browse our [GitHub issues](https://github.com/refly-ai/refly/issues) to show us what you can do.
+Calling all developers, testers, tech writers and more!
+Contributions of all types are more than welcome, please check our [CONTRIBUTING.md](./CONTRIBUTING.md) and feel free to browse our [GitHub issues](https://github.com/refly-ai/refly/issues) to show us what you can do.

 For bug reports, feature requests, and other suggestions, you can also [create a new issue](https://github.com/refly-ai/refly/issues/new/choose) and choose the most appropriate template to provide feedback.